mill1000/midea-msmart/README.md

 device = await Discover.discover_single(DEVICE_IP)
 ```

-#### Less Dependencies
+__Note: V3 devices are automatically authenticated via the NetHome Plus cloud.__

-Some external dependencies have been replaced with standard Python modules.
+#### Reduced Dependencies

-#### Code Quality
+Many external dependencies have been replaced with standard Python modules.

-- The majority of the code is now type annotated.
+#### Code Quality Improvements
-- Code style and import sorting are enforced by autopep8 and isort via Github Actions.
+- Type annotated for clarity.
-- Unit tests are implemented and executed by Github Actions.
+- Code style and import sorting enforced by autopep8 and isort.
-- A number of unused methods and modules have been removed from the code.
+- Unit tests validated by Github Actions.
 - Naming conventions follow PEP8.

 ## Installing
-Use pip, remove the old `msmart` package if necessary, and install this fork `msmart-ng`.
+To install, use pip to install `msmart-ng`, and remove the old `msmart` package if necessary.

 ```shell
 pip uninstall msmart